microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/teams-private-channels-management.md

     }
     ```

-2. For each private channel for which you want to get the SharePoint URL, make the following request, where &lt;channel_id&gt; is the channel ID.
+2. For each private channel for which you want to get the SharePoint URL, make the following request, where &lt;channel-id&gt; is the channel ID.

 ### Request